WorkMote/docker-base/README.md

+# docker-base

+Base image to use in Docker Envs for WorkMote.

 ## About folders structure

 As seen, main folder only contains data that Docker can use directly.
 The rest of the magic lives